Universal Remote for ONN Roku TV: Setup & Codes

 • “Only some buttons work.”

-• This usually means the code you used is only partially compatible.
+• This usually indicates a partially compatible code.
 Repeat the programming process and try a different code from your list or use the automatic code search [cite: 4 (Tech Tedy)].

 • “I can’t program the app buttons.”

-• Many universal remotes have pre-assigned app buttons (like Netflix, Hulu).
-These are often hard-coded and cannot be customized or reprogrammed [cite: 4 (Tech Tedy)].
+• Many universal remotes have pre-assigned app buttons (like Netflix, Hulu) that are often hard-coded and cannot be customized or reprogrammed [cite: 4 (Tech Tedy)].

 • “My Roku TV has no number buttons on the original remote, will a universal one help?”

 • Yes!
-While older Roku software might not have supported direct channel input, current Roku TV versions do.
+Current Roku TV versions support direct channel input.
 A universal remote with a number pad, especially if programmed with an Insignia code set, can allow you to directly enter antenna channel numbers [cite: 5 (Reddit)].

-• Consider the Roku Mobile App: As a last resort or convenient backup, the free Roku mobile app (available on iOS and Android) offers full remote control functionality, including voice search.
+• Consider the Roku Mobile App: The free Roku mobile app (available on iOS and Android) offers full remote control functionality, including voice search, as a convenient backup or last resort.

 Expert Insight: Maximizing Your Remote Experience